EU says hours left for a Brexit deal, UK says 'see sense' | Business

 EU says hours left for a Brexit deal, UK says 'see sense'

 An accord would ensure that the goods trade which makes up half of annual EU-UK commerce, worth nearly a trillion dollars in all, would remain free of tariffs and quotas.
-Sterling, which has oscillated to the beat of Brexit news for five years, fell as low as $1.3489 on Friday, before settling at $1.3518 at 1051 GMT, down 0.5% on the day.
+Sterling, which has oscillated to the beat of Brexit news for five years, fell as low as $1.3472 on Friday and was last down 0.6% at $1.3508.

-Some EU diplomats think the rhetoric indicates a deal is being hashed out in Brussels, though Britain has cautioned that it could take until after Christmas to get a deal - if there is one at all.
+Some EU diplomats think the rhetoric indicates an agreement is being hashed out in Brussels, though Britain has cautioned that it could take until after Christmas to get a deal - if there is one at all.
 'HOURS LEFT'

 Britain says the talks are stuck on two issues - the so-called level playing field and fishing - and has repeatedly said the EU has to budge or there will be no deal.
 "We have very little time remaining, just a few hours to work through these negotiations in a useful fashion if we want this agreement to enter into force on the first of January," Barnier said.